 In the early days of relatively empty app stores, simply launching a good product was often sufficient to get noticed and soar up the store charts.
 However, as with any fast-moving consumer goods (FMCG) business, the value within apps has shifted from the contents (the functionality) to the packaging (the user experience) and marketing.
 No matter what problem an app solves or how effectively it solves it, something as simple as a dull icon can destroy its chances of success.
 Although expectations around user experience vary from platform to platform, Apple moved the bar for the whole industry and anything short of excellence in this area is unlikely to produce a hit app.
-Now a truly beautiful and well executed app might get noticed by someone influential and recommended publicly; in such cases social media, or an app store feature*, can lead to the app marketing itself.
+Now a truly beautiful and well executed app might get noticed by someone influential and recommended publicly; in such cases social media, effective app promotion or an app store feature*, can lead to the app marketing itself.
 Sadly, those cases are rare and after spending countless hours perfecting and polishing an app, leaving it to chance whether anyone notices it would be foolish.

 The numbers speak for themselves – in our 2012 Developer Economics Survey, we found that developers that do not promote their apps in any way are much less likely to break-even: only 22% of developers not promoting their apps indicated that they break-even, as opposed to 60% of developers that do promote their apps.

 Amongst developers who promote their apps, there was a strong bias in our survey towards “free” marketing methods.
 As the chart below demonstrates, Facebook was the most popular method by far and this was before they introduced a mobile app install ad product – creating both a paid opportunity but also conflict of interest on this channel.
 The third most popular method was providing a free demo – this solves the issue of helping users to understand a product before buying but does not help with discovery at all; indeed with the huge growth in freemium apps, it’s likely to be harder to get a free demo app noticed than the paid version.